mia-platform/distribution/modules/scheduling/kube-green/README.md

 ## User customization

-After the installation a namespace `admin` or `editor` may want to add `SleepInfo` to their namespaces for setting schedule where unused workloads can be turned off to free up resources.
+After the installation a namespace `admin` or `edit` may want to add `SleepInfo` to their namespaces for setting schedule where unused workloads can be turned off to free up resources.

 ## GKE User